Helping your pet as they grow older

 Reduced Mobility

-If you notice your pet has reduced mobility, it may be helpful to start them on joint supplements.
-Feel free to contact us through WhatsApp for recommendations.
-Additionally, maintaining regular, short exercise sessions on non-slippery surfaces can make a difference—non-slip mats are available online and in pet stores.
+If you notice your pet's mobility has reduced, it may be helpful to start them on joint supplements.
+Feel free to message us on WhatsApp for recommendations.
+Maintaining regular, short exercise sessions can make a difference.
+Non-slip mats are available online and in pet stores.

 Loss of Vision